-Useful Tip: If you plan to run business webinars on your site using Google Hangouts, then check out this article we’ve written about a great plugin that lets you run a business-level video conferencing platform on your website using Google Hangouts:
+Tip: If you plan to run webinars online using Google Hangouts, then see this article we’ve written about a great plugin that lets you manage a professional video conferencing platform on your web site with Google Hangouts:

-Tip #1: Make sure that Show Toolbar when viewing site is enabled in the Toolbar information area of your Profile area …
+Tip #1: Check that Show Toolbar when viewing site is enabled inside the Toolbar section of your Profile area …

 Tip #2: Your user profile gives you an additional opportunity to promote your business to your site visitors.

-After you have done this, a link to the author displaying your selected nickname is added to every blog post published on your site …
+After you have set this up, a link to the author displaying your specified nickname will be added to every blog post published on your site …

-Clicking on the author link takes site visitors to the Author Archives section, where they can learn more about you (or about other authors publishing content on your site) and see all content that you (or your guest authors) have published …
+This link takes your site visitors to the Author Archives section, where they can learn more about you (or about other authors publishing content on your site) and see all posts that you (or other users) have published …

-You can also insert hyperlinks and text formatting like bold and italicized words to improve your author description and promote yourself, your services, products, other websites, etc. to site visitors …
+You can also add hyperlinks and simple formatting like bold and italicized words to enhance your author description and promote yourself, your services, products, other websites, etc. to blog readers …

-To do this just add HTML formatted content into the About Yourself > Biographical Info text area in your Profile section …
+To do this simply insert HTML formatted text into the About Yourself > Biographical Info field in your Profile section …